A Field Guide for Young Professionals

 Run a 90-day sprint

-Pick one or two competencies.
+Pick one or two of them.
 Practice the to-do behaviors.
 Borrow the exemplar's signature move.

 4